hashrocket/slack-command-api/README.md

 1. `git clone` the app
 2. `cd` into the folder.
 3. Bundle the gems. `bundle install`
-4. Set your Slack webhook environment variable.
+4. Set your Slack webhook environment variables.
 Create a `.env` file.
-Populate it with a `SLACK_URL` variable for your app's incoming webhook.
+Populate it with a `DEFAULT_SLACK_URL` and all of the webhook URLs (ex: `SLACK_LATE_URL`) variable for your app's incoming webhook.
 4. Run the app with `bundle exec passenger start`

 ## Testing